-The Gathering and Processing segment posted record financial results in the second quarter as new producer volumes resulted in quarterly gross processing throughput records at the Pipestone and Wapiti gas plants and continued volume growth in the South region.
+The Gathering and Processing segment posted record financial results for a second consecutive quarter as new production volumes and less maintenance-related downtime resulted in record gross processing throughput at the Wapiti gas plant.
+Volumes in the South Region were also strong as the Strachan gas plant continued to process incremental volumes from multiple customers.
 As producer activity levels are expected to remain high through the remainder of the year, Keyera is well-positioned to grow operating margin in both the North and South regions by delivering competitive, full-service solutions.